-**NOTE: This opportunity is only open to participants who registered for and attended the 2020 Grand Challenges Annual Meeting (virtual format).
+**NOTE: This opportunity was open only to participants who registered for and attended the 2021 Grand Challenges Annual Meeting (virtual format).

-The Call-to-Action provides an opportunity for Grand Challenges Annual Meeting participants to take action based on ideas they developed and people they met at the meeting.
-The grants awarded for the 2018 and 2019 Call-to-Action were for projects arising from diverse types of opportunities – as noted by applicants in their submitted proposals – to interact at the meeting and to bring together combinations of expertise and perspective to speed the impact of what would otherwise be separate work by individual investigators.
-We hope that interactive elements at this year's virtual meeting will still provide ways to catalyze collaborative grant applications and that the extra urgency of the meeting's focus this year will inspire projects with a goal and design that will yield a tangible solution to a key problem by the end of the grant.
+This Call-to-Action provides an opportunity for Grand Challenges Annual Meeting participants to take action based on ideas they developed and people they met at the meeting.
+As noted by past applicants in their submitted proposals, the meeting provides diverse ways to combine expertise and perspectives to speed the impact of what would otherwise be separate work by individual investigators.
+The grants awarded for the 2018-2020 Call-to-Action show this.
+And we hope that interactive elements at this year’s virtual meeting will still provide ways to catalyze collaborative projects that will yield a tangible solution to a key problem by the end of the grant.

 Each meeting participant will have one opportunity to apply as the primary applicant for a USD $100,000 grant or a collaborative USD $200,000 grant, both with an 18-month grant duration.
 Collaborative awards require the participation of at least two meeting participants from different institutions.
 While restricted to one application as the primary applicant, meeting participants may participate as collaborators in multiple collaborative applications.
 Priority will be given to new or newly expanded collaborations, rather than to existing partners seeking new funding.